-\Note
+Note

-- The line should be sailed at constant stable speed and the line should represent at least 5 minutes of sailing at the current speed. - Leg length setting.
+- Leg length setting.
 (Adjust the length to match the line drawn on the chart). - Start first leg.
 (The vessel crosses point A at the calibration speed, towards point B). - Stop first leg.
 (The vessel reaches point B on the chart and turns to sail the line in the other direction). - Save first leg.(If the presented speeds look correct, save the leg and continue). - Second leg, option.
 (If you do not have the possibility to turn the vessel, you can use the first leg data directly.
 If the first leg data is of poor quality, you may not be given the option to continue). - Start second leg.
 (The vessel crosses point B sailing towards point A, sailing at the same speed as leg 1). - Stop second leg.
 (Press as the vessel passes point B) - Calibration result and save option.
 (The user can decide to accept or reject this calibration, and in which memory position to save it).